lightbasenl/platforms/packages/eslint-config/MIGRATION_GUIDE.md

 - Remove the `vendor/eslint-plugin` directory.
 - Install this package with `npm install --save-dev --exact @lightbase/eslint-config`
+  - Install the React & Next.js related peer dependencies with `npm install --save-dev --exact eslint-plugin-react eslint-plugin-react-hooks eslint-plugin-jsx-a11y eslint-plugin-no-relative-import-paths @next/eslint-plugin-next`
+  - Note, the NPM may keep an old installed version around like ESLint v8.51.
+You can force override this by either removing the `package-lock.json` and `node_modules` and reinstalling.
+Or by explicitly installing ESLint with `npm install --save-dev --exact eslint`.
 - Remove `.eslintrc`, `.eslintignore`, `.prettierignore` and `.prettierrc(.js)` files.
 - Remove the `prettier` key from your package.json.
 - Remove all existing `lint`, `format` and `pretty` scripts from your package.json.